 - Letters of Recommendation

 Two letters of recommendation are required.
 Recommendation letters must be from a high school counselor and a science teacher.
 You should request recommendations through the Common Application or the Coalition Application, powered by Scoir.

 - Standardized Test Scores

-You must take either the SAT or ACT and request that the results be forwarded to Undergraduate Admissions.
+You must take either the SAT or ACT and request that the official results be forwarded to Undergraduate Admissions.
 All students should use the following codes to send score reports to Drexel: SAT 2194 or ACT 3556.
 Drexel does not accept self-reported scores from the Common Application or Coalition Application.